markterweele/windows-itpro-docs/windows/deployment/update/waas-configure-wufb.md

 The **Manage preview builds** setting gives administrators control over enabling or disabling preview build installation on a device.
 You can also decide to stop preview builds once the release is public.
 * Group Policy: **Computer Configuration/Administrative Templates/Windows Components/Windows Update/Windows Update for Business** - *Manage preview builds*
 * MDM: **Update/ManagePreviewBuilds**
-* Microsoft Configuration Manager: **Enable dual scan, manage through Windows Update for Business policy**
+* Microsoft Configuration Manager: **Enable dual scan, manage through Windows Update client policies**

 >[!IMPORTANT]
 >This policy replaces the "Toggle user control over Insider builds" policy under that is only supported up to Windows 10, version 1703.
 You can find the older policy here: